Josefrino/dart_2048_game/README.md

 # dart_2048_game
-The famous 2048 game recreated using the Dart programming language
+The famous 2048 game recreated using the Dart programming language, only runs on the terminal